PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 **Responsibilities (~5-10 hrs/week, depending on whether there is grading in a given week):**

 There are 4 assignments and 2 exams.
 These will be due approximately every 2 weeks and need to be _graded within a week_.
-UCAs will be expected to be available to turn the grading around within about 5 days, and to work closely with the grad TA responsible for each assignment.
+UCAs will be expected to be available to turn the grading around within 3-5 days, and to work closely with the grad TA responsible for each assignment.

 **Requirements:**